-Dr. Osborn teaches courses across the Communication curriculum at CU.
+Dr. Jeremy Osborn teaches courses across the communication curriculum at CU.
 Prior to coming to Cornerstone, he directed faculty professional development at Grand Rapids Community College and taught in the Communication Studies Department at Albion College.

 "The ability to communicate is one of the greatest gifts God gave to us as humans.
 It matters that our students not only learn core Communication theories and skills, but that they learn how to be faithful stewards of the gift of communication."

 - Fox, J., Osborn, J.L., & Warber, K.M.
 (2014).
 Relational dialectics and social networking sites: The role of Facebook in romantic relationship escalation, maintenance, conflict, and dissolution.
 Computers in Human Behavior, 36, 527-534.

 - Osborn J.L.
 (2012).
 When TV and Marriage Meet: A Social Exchange Analysis of the Impact of Television Viewing on Marital Satisfaction and Commitment.
 Mass Communication and Society, 15, 1-19.

 - Core Course Coordinator for Communication in Culture (COM-112)

 - Ph.D., Communication Studies/Family Studies, University of Arizona (2004)

 - M.A., Journalism, The Ohio State University (2000)

 - B.A., Communication, Capital University (1998)

 —Spending time with his wife and three children